Sleepless in Seattle: Legacy

 Revered as a classic love story, reviewers deemed Sleepless in Seattle a classic almost immediately upon release, crowning it "the ultimate romantic comedy".
 Sleepless in Seattle is widely celebrated as one of the greatest romantic comedy films of all-time, with several media publications ranking it among the best romantic comedies.
-Collider ranked Sleepless in Seattle the 10th best romantic comedy of the 1990s, while S. Atkinson of Bustle declared it the decade's "definitive romantic comedy".
+S. Atkinson of Bustle declared it the decade's "definitive romantic comedy".
 Some critics consider it to be one of the best romance films.
 CinemaBlend's Corey Chichizola said few romantic comedies have remained "as iconic and beloved" as Sleepless in Seattle, attributing its popularity to nostalgia and fans longing for a simpler time.
 Calling Sleepless in Seattle arguably "the last great American romantic comedy", Flavorwire's Tyler Coates said the film also effectively remains "a subtle, serious employment of a genre usually dismissed as frivolous, lighthearted entertainment marketed solely to women" and "a serious contribution of artistic merit" to an otherwise saturated genre.
 Considered to be one of the all-time great romantic films by the American Film Institute, the organization included Sleepless in Seattle on both its best romance and romantic comedy film lists, ranking it 45th and 10th respectively.
 Television presenter Francine Stock credits Sleepless in Seattle with changing the trajectory of romantic comedies.
 In 2021, The Hollywood Reporter associate editor Lexy Perez declared that the film remains "a household name in the world of romantic comedies".
 Marie Claire named Sleepless in Seattle one of the 61 definitive films of the 1990s.

 Ryan, who has not watched the film since 1993, believes it is unlikely that a film like Sleepless in Seattle would be successful again due to the main characters' lack of scenes together.
 Foster theorized that the film continues to resonate with audiences due to its sense of magic, specifically the belief that "there's this timeless wish fulfillment that you're going to meet that person somewhere".
 According to Susan King of Variety, the Empire State Building scenes have "become an indelible scene in pop culture".
 Philip Sledge of Cinema Blend hailed the ending as one of the greatest in the romantic comedy genre, while Jessica Brajer of MovieWeb called it "one of the most emotional scenes in all of movie history".
 Crowning Sleepless in Seattle "The Best Rom-Com Ending of All Time", Decider contributor Meghan O'Keefe said the ending ultimately saves the film from being dismissed as simply "another inoffensive romantic comedy", writing that its lack of a kiss or wedding scene ultimately distinguished from similar films.
 O'Keefe concluded, "It's a gorgeous triumph of a moment that's defined by the simple offering of a hand".
 The ending has also been parodied and recreated several subsequent media, including an episode of The Mindy Project in 2014.
 The film is also credited with introducing younger generations to An Affair to Remember, by which Sleepless in Seattle was inspired.